RamanNet: A generalized neural network architecture for Raman Spectrum Analysis: Experimental Setup

 \subsection{Mineral Dataset}

-Jichao et al. \cite{liu2017deep} also used the RRUFF database for mineral classification task.
-However, they employed the leave one out cross validation scheme, which is computationally too expensive.
+Jichao et al. \cite{liu2017deep} used the RRUFF database for mineral classification task.
+However, they employed the leave one out cross-validation scheme, which is computationally too expensive.
 In order to reduce the computational requirements, we thus opted for a 5 fold cross-validation instead.
 In order to compare RamanNet with the model presented by Jichao et al. \cite{liu2017deep}, we implemented their proposed model and used it in our analysis.